- What is Abilify, and how does it work (mechanism of action)?

 What is Abilify, and how does it work (mechanism of action)?

-This drug also is used with other medications for the treatment of major depression in adults.
+Abilify (aripiprazole) is an anti-psychotic medicine used for the medical treatment of psychotic conditions and disorders such as schizophrenia and bipolar disorder.
+It also is used with other medications for the treatment of major depression in adults.

 Is this medication available as a generic drug?

 Yes, this medication is available in generic form.

 Report Problems to the Food and Drug Administration